jstephensdev/ad-free-typing/README.md

 # Ad Free Typing

 To avoid viewing ads at my favorite practice typing site https://www.keybr.com/, I created this ad free practice typing site https://wonderful-crostata-77f500.netlify.app/.
-It is a work inprogress with a list of features complete, and features I am working on or plan to add below.
+It is a work in progress with a list of features completed, and features I am working on or plan to add below.
 Also, a known bugs list

 ## Technology Used